Sylvester04556/Student_Performance_Regression_Training_Project/README.md

 Residual analysis confirmed near-normal residual distribution and mostly homoscedastic patterns.

 ###  RidgeCV,LassoCV and ElasticNetCV
-RidgeCV was used for **regularization** to handle minor multicollinearity and improve generalization.
+These Models were used for **regularization** to handle minor multicollinearity and improve generalization.

 ---